Limited-timeFree scans and removals, no strings attached.Start free

 • Government Code §7923.601 / §7928.300 — file a written request with each agency that holds your address.
 Once on file, the agency cannot release it under a CPRA request.
 (These sections replace the old §6254.21 cite that still floats around online.)

-• Vehicle Code §1808.4 — file with the DMV.
+• Vehicle Code §1808.4 — file with the DMV via Form INF 70.
 Active and retired peace officers, judges, prosecutors, parole officers, code enforcement, DA investigators, federal prosecutors, NPS rangers, and spouses/children of covered persons are eligible.
 Retired peace officers get permanent confidentiality on request.

 • Safe at Home (Gov. Code §§6205-6211) — substitute address program run by the Secretary of State.
 Eligible if you're a victim of domestic violence, stalking, sexual assault, human trafficking, elder abuse, or (since 2021) a reproductive-health worker.
-Provides a substitute mailing address that all state and local agencies must use in place of your real one.
+Public officials with credible threats added 2024.

 • Delete Act (Civil Code §1798.99.80 et seq.) — every California resident can demand a registered data broker delete their personal information.
 45-day compliance window.
 Not first-responder-specific, but it works against most major people-search sites.
 Use it.